PandaHugMonster/php-simputils/docs/datetime.md

 For user: 	2024-07-12 15:00:00
 ```

-It's basically a shortcut for `for_user` property.
+It's basically a shortcut for `for_user` property (especially convenient for embedding into HTML).

 > [!IMPORTANT]
 > Code, storage, db-wise always explicit `for_system` must be used!